Canon 77D vs T3i

 It is notable that the 77D offers wifi support, while the T3i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the T3i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3i was succeeded by the Canon T4i.
+Both the 77D and the T3i have been discontinued, but can regularly be found used on ebay.
+The T3i was replaced by the Canon T4i, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 77D better than the Canon T3i or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.